bartekmi/x10/x10/doc/base_library.md

 Padding on top of the component (in pixels)

 - Data Type: Float
+### Attribute 'style'

+The visual style of the button

+- Data Type: ButtonStyle
 ### Attribute 'url'

 Application Url to jump to (either url or Action must be provided).